nikfrank/snoop-hooks/README.md

           text-overflow: ellipsis;
           white-space: nowrap;
           overflow: hidden;
+          flex-basis: 33%;
+          text-align: center;

           &:first-of-type {
             width: 45px;
           }
-          &:nth-last-of-type(2){
-            width: 140px;
+          &:last-of-type {
+            flex-basis: 67%;
+            text-align: left;
           }
         }

+  //...

+}

 ```

-that looks pretty good for 25 lines of SCSS - Snoop would be impressed by our mix of pithy brevity with meaningful levity
+that looks pretty good for 100 lines of SCSS - Snoop would be impressed by our mix of pithy brevity with meaningful levity

 styling the spans in the `.album-dropdown-base` is left as an exercise, the selectors and rules we just learned should show you the way

 #### the click out

-finally, the user instinctually will expect that clicking outside of the drop down will close the dropdown and gobble up the click event (not trigger `onClick` for whatever outside the dropdown they clicked)
+finally, the user instinctually will expect that clicking outside of the drop down will close the dropdown and gobble up the click event (not trigger `onClick` for whatever outside the dropdown they clicked above)

 to accomplish this, we'll render a `<div/>` underneath the dropdown `<ul/>` but above everything else